AriFordsham/GHCWiki/status/oct09.md

   be disabled.
 Previously, this would lead to obscure compilation errors, or worse, segfaulting programs.

-  This change involved a large amount of internal restructuring, but it paves the way for future improvements to the way packages are handled.
+  This change involved a lot of
+  internal restructuring, but it paves the way for future improvements to the way packages are handled.
 For instance, in the future we expect to track profiled packages independently of non-profiled ones,